ghybs/Leaflet.FeatureGroup.SubGroup/CONTRIBUTING.md

 Normally done by the package owner only.

 1. Build, test, commit.
 The git working directory must be clean.
 2. Update the CHANGELOG.md, using the next version.
+Commit it.
 3. Record a new tag version with message:
 [`npm version`](https://docs.npmjs.com/cli/version)
 [`major` / `minor` / `patch`]